-In the former container port area of Helsinki, a building block named Airut (“messenger” or “herald” in Finnish) is slowly rising that will showcase innovative solutions for green developments worldwide.
+In the former container port area of Helsinki, a building block named Airut (“messenger” or “herald” in Finnish) has risen to showcase innovative solutions for green developments worldwide.

-In collaboration with the engineering firm Arup, the architect studio Sauerbruch Hutton and Galley Eco Capital, Experientia has been a key contributor of this mixed-use development block, which will house around 500 residents, together with small-carbon-footprint services.
+In collaboration with the engineering firm Arup, the architect studio Sauerbruch Hutton and Galley Eco Capital, Experientia has been a key contributor of this mixed-use development block, which houses around 500 residents, together with small-carbon-footprint services.

 3 things to know